cpedersen/explore-the-cosmos_client/README.md

 # Explore the Cosmos Client

 The `Explore the Cosmos` application enables users to search NASA's vast repository of images using both NASA's public API and also the Google Vision API.

 The Google Vision API applies Google-generated labels to each image, enabling the user to try searches they might not have thought of.

-Google labels do not guarantee a search result the way that NASA keywords do.
+In addition, a Carl Sagan quote is provided for every successful search.

 ## Live App